 Why is this important?

-There are between 17 and 30 million people living with ME/CFS across the globe.
+Before the COVID-19 pandemic, there were between 17 and 30 million people living with ME across the globe.
+However, COVID-19 has triggered a surge in the number of people affected by ME, and we now estimate that over 55 million individuals are living with the debilitating symptoms of ME.
 This has a devastating impact, not just on those with the disease but on their family, friends and their countries’ economy too.

 By collaborating we increase our reach, impact and knowledge base.
-We can build stronger campaigns, share resources and target international bodies, such as the World Health Organization.
+We can build stronger campaigns, share resources and engage international bodies, such as the World Health Organization.

 Advocacy on an international stage